Type: 14×14′ Cabin

 The Little Grayback Lookout is east of Cave Junction and we decided to see if we could get there before heading home from our stay at Bolan Mountain.
 We had very little information about the state of the road or the lookout since I could find nothing recent online, and even the geocache up there hadn’t been logged in nine years.

+The topo maps don’t show the last bit of road to the summit.
 After 5.5 miles we reached a gate that was partially open.
 We knew the last half-mile beyond this gate was really steep so we decided to park and walk the rest of the way.

 Although it doesn’t look like it in this photo, it was indeed very steep: